kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/03_Requirements/transcript.md

 Hello Everyone and Welcome back.

-Ok, So what are the requirements for this course to get the most out of it?
+Ok, So what are the requirements for this course in order to get the most out of it?

 Well, there are three sets of requirements